 Factors affecting the market.

-Mortgage interest rates are linked to the Bank of England’s base rate, which is manipulated by the Monetary Policy Committee (MPC) to influence the level of inflation and hence the state of the economy.
+Mortgage interest rates are tied to the base rate of the Bank of England, which is manipulated by the Monetary Policy Committee (MPC) to influence the level of inflation and therefore the state of the economy.

-When rates are low, people are tempted to borrow more and this can raise prices and lead to a property boom.
-The MPC can raise rates to dampen the market and avoid an unwanted boom, but this may cause problems for those with large mortgages.
+When rates are low, people are tempted to borrow more, which can drive up prices and lead to a real estate boom.
+The MPC can raise rates to cushion the market and prevent an unwanted boom, but it can cause problems for those with large mortgages.

 Two elements of inflation in the house price market: General inflation, i.e. a decrease in the spending power of money – tends to go together with low interest rates.